 My YouTube Vlogging adventures with my best friend Marie Overton, a textile designer at OvertonFancies.

-Everyone has a few quirks, here's a couple of things that make me a little quirky.
+Everyone has a few quirks, here are a couple of things that make me a little quirky.

 I like things to be symmetrical.